nyaosorg/go-importconst/README.md

 go-importconst
 ==============

-When you wanted to refer to a C constant in Go-sources, you had to use "cgo" or copy it by hand.
-As a result, you have to require a C compiler as a build requirement.
+When you want to refer to a constant defined in a C header from Go code, you typically have to use `cgo` or manually copy the value.
+This introduces a C compiler as a build-time dependency.

-With go-importconst , the C compiler is only needed when using `go generate`, not when `go build`.
+With **go-importconst**, the C compiler is required **only at `go generate` time**, not at `go build` time.
+This enables projects to avoid requiring a C compiler for regular builds.

-The go-importconst is called by `go generate` to generate, compile and execute C source files that generate "Go source files that define the desired constants".
+**go-importconst** is invoked by `go generate` to generate, compile, and execute a temporary C++ source file.
+This C++ program emits Go source code that defines the requested constants.

-from `const.go` :
+From `const.go`:

 ```go
 package dos